Robust Low-Rank Tensor Ring Completion: Introduction

+RTC can be regarded as a generalized form of tensor completion and robust tensor principal component analysis.
+Tensor completion recovers data from its limited samples based on the pre-defined low-rank tensor assumption, which can be formulated as follows \cite{liu2019low, long2018low, liu2019image}:

+It can suffer the performance deterioration from gross corruption.
+Robust tensor principal component analysis separates low-rank tensor component from sparse noise, and the corresponding optimization model is as follows \cite{liu2018improved}:

+As we can see in the optimization model, it requires the full observation.
+As a more general form, RTC can reduce the sample complexity of robust tensor principal component analysis, and enhance the robustness of tensor completion.

+Existing RTC methods are based on different tensor decompositions \cite{huang2014provable, wang2019robust, carozzi2019robust, jiang2018low}. the Tucker decomposition based RTC method is proposed with exact recovery guarantee in \cite{huang2014provable}.
+The sum of nuclear norms of factor matrices is used as the suboptimal convex surrogate of the Tucker-rank $\operatorname{rank}_{\text{Tucker}}\left(\mathcal{X}\right)=\left[\operatorname{rank}\left(\mathbf{X}_{\left(1\right)}\right),\cdots,\operatorname{rank}\left(\mathbf{X}_{\left(D\right)}\right)\right]$, where $\mathbf{X}_{\left(d\right)}$ is the tensor unfolding along its $d$-th dimension \cite{kolda2009tensor}.
+Tensor singular value decomposition (t-SVD) factorizes a $3$-way tensor into two orthogonal tensors and a f-diagonal tensor based on the tensor-tensor product \cite{ kilmer2013third}, and the corresponding tubal rank is defined as the number of non-vanishing tubes in the f-diagonal tensor \cite{lu2019tensor}.
+The t-SVD based RTC method is proposed in \cite{wang2019robust} with strong recovery guarantee of non-asymptotic upper bounds on the estimation error.
+In addition, some other RTC methods based on parallel matrix factorization and canonical polyadic (CP) decomposition are given in \cite{carozzi2019robust, jiang2018low}.

-The recently proposed tensor ring (TR) decomposition decomposes a high-order tensor as a sequence of cyclically contracted $3$-order tensors \cite{zhao2017learning, ye2018tensor}.
-The cycle forces TR-rank to be small and TR-rank is consistently invariant under the cyclic permutation of the factors. \cite{bengua2017efficient, wang2017efficient} show that the TR model has the advantage of powerful representation ability compared with other decompositions such as tensor train (TT) and Tucker. \cite{yu2018effective} proposes a balanced TR-unfolding scheme for tensor completion and shows performance improvement. \cite{huang2019provable} proposes an approach for tensor completion using TR nuclear norm minimization and provides the exact recovery guarantee.
-This method achieves better performance than the existing ones.
-Follow \cite{huang2019provable}, we extend our analysis to TRPCA.
-Our contributions are itemized as follows:
+The recently proposed tensor ring (TR) decomposition factorizes a high-order tensor into a sequence of cyclically contracted $3$-order tensors \cite{zhao2017learning, ye2018tensor}.
+The TR rank is consistently invariant under the cyclic permutation of the factors, which induces the circular TR unfolding scheme \cite{huang2020provable}, and TR is more powerful in low rank representation than some other decompositions in a number of applications \cite{bengua2017efficient, wang2017efficient}.
+Therefore, in this paper, we employ TR for RTC to enhance it performance in applications.

-\begin{enumerate} \item We rigorously analyze the sampling condition for TRPCA using the TR model, in which only one TR-unfolding suffices to yield the exact recovery.
-Inspired by this finding, we propose two algorithms that yield the exact recovery with high probability for robust PCA and robust completion using the TR decomposition.
-The two methods are called tensor ring robust PCA (TRRPCA) and robust TR completion (RTRC), respectively. \item We use an alternating direction method of multipliers (ADMM) to solve two proposed models.
-The numerical experiments show the performance improvement in practical applications such as RGB image recovery and background modeling. \end{enumerate}